rodergas/adidasTest/README.md

 ## Documentation

-The documentation is able in the following url http://localhost:8083/swagger-ui.html
+The documentation is available in the following url http://localhost:8083/swagger-ui.html

 ## BONUS 1
 Either sketch, draw or implement a CI/CD pipeline proposal for the app.